xesscorp/XuLA/FPGA/XuLA_lib/README.rst

     RotaryEncoder.vhd:
         An interface to detect CW/CCW rotation of a rotary encoder.

+    SDCard.vhdl:
+        An interface module that simplifies reading/writing to a Secure Digital Flash card.

     SdramCntl.vhd:
         An interface module that makes an SDRAM appear as a simple SRAM-like memory to